BeSports/Goldmine-Server/README.md

 optional

 **Description**:
 When you expect one result back from the extend you can set *multi* to *false*.
-Default results from the extend are stored in an array assigned to the *target* property.
-When *multi* is *false* the *target* property will contain an object and not an array.
+Default results from the extend are stored in an object assigned to the *target* property.
+When *multi* is *true* the *target* property will contain an array and not an object.

 ### orderBy